 OS 3.0 is a solid release that brought a lot of long-awaited features.
 It will be even better once AT&T get their act together.
 The only thing that I really want to use right now but can’t is MMS.
 AT&T really dropped the ball on this one.
 They are trying to hide the fact that their network is not all that great.
 How can they not be ready for iPhone picture or video messaging when every other phone on their network has the capability to do so already?
 The only answer is their network can’t handle it.
 That has to be the same reason tethering isn’t available yet.
 I’m glad that Apple make the snarky remarks during the WWCD singling out AT&T. This must be a PR nightmare for them.
 There are a lot of angry customers.

-I was just about to fall asleep and I hear this incredibly loud buzzing.
-It was distortion/feedback fromsony the speakers.
+the speakers.
 The iPhone was causing interference with the speakers.
 I read a couple other people having this problem but the product was clearly marked as working with the iPhone, so what gives?
 Well, even though it clearly states it works with the iPhone, unless you want to turn your iPhone to just a normal iPod while it’s docked, you’re going to experience problems.
 Apparently the only way to not have any interference is for it to go into Airplane mode, in which it turns off the phone (nowhere in the instructions does it even say to do this, by the way It tells you it will ask, but doesn’t tell you which option to choose).
 Since I sleep with it on the dock I would miss calls if I do this.
 This is unacceptable, especially for a product marketed towards iPhone users.
 So, I took the system back, very disappointed, and very disappointed in Sony for trying to cash in on the iPhone when it was clearly made for the iPod and works somewhat with the iPhone.